No fees unless we win

 For example, consider the rather “cut and dry” case of the drunk driver who disregards a stop sign and breaks the leg of another motorist.
 Litigation costs may be rather low, consisting of taking the depositions of the witnesses to the collision, paying court-reporters, potential crash reconstruction experts, and deposing emergency room doctors to testify that the injury was caused as a direct result of collision.
 The case would be rather simple to prove and would mostly be an issue of monetary damages.
 On the other end of the spectrum, consider a medical malpractice claim in which a physician “misses” a cancer diagnosis.
 Multiple independent expert oncologists will likely be hired to provide opinions of causation.
 There will be an extensive investigation into the medical history of the decedent, defenses involving causation, and the majority of the decedent’s treating physicians will need to be deposed.
 The defense will likely argue that the cancer would have caused the person’s death, regardless of when it was diagnosed.
 Such a case would likely cost close to $100,000.00 to take to trial.

 For this reason, most attorneys litigate their cases on a “contingency fee” basis, whereby they are only paid if successful in obtaining a settlement or jury verdict.
 The costs of litigation are paid from the settlement or jury verdict funds, together with the attorney’s legal fees.
-Our Personal Injury Attorneys in Springfield, IL will provide you with a frank analysis of whether the costs of litigation are outweighed by years of litigation and potential loss at trial.
+Our experienced Personal Injury Attorneys in Springfield, IL will provide you with a frank analysis of whether the costs of litigation are outweighed by years of litigation and potential loss at trial.

 If we go to jury trial and win, can the Defendant be ordered to reimburse my legal fees?